-This tutorial shows how to install and setup the Python programming language 3.10 in Debian 11 bullseye.
+This tutorial shows how to install and setup the Python programming language 3.10 or 3.12 in Debian 11 bullseye and 12 bookworm.

 Unlike Fedora and Ubuntu, there’s neither official package nor PPA repository that contains Python 3.10 package for Debian users.
 However, compiling Python from source is easy and here’s how!

 UPDATE: This tutorial is also tested and works with Python 3.12.
 Though, you have to change the version number in the following commands.

 Firstly, open terminal from start menu or connect to Debian Server command console.
 Next run following commands one by one to build Python 3.10 either in Debian 11/12 Desktop and/or Server.

 1. Install Dependencies:

 In terminal or command console, first update system package by running command:

 sudo apt update